-The Utrecht Summer School courses are taught at several locations in and around Utrecht.
+Utrecht Summer School courses are taught at several locations in and around Utrecht.
 In addition to the courses in Utrecht, we also offer courses in other parts of Europe.
-Part of this programme is hosted and organised at cooperating partner universities outside of The Netherlands.
-This year, courses will take place at the Dutch University Institute for Art History in Florence; the Royal Dutch Institute in Rome; the Freie Universität in Berlin; the University of Tartu in both Tartu and Tallinn; and the University of Latvia in Riga.
+Part of this programme is hosted by and organised at cooperating partner universities outside of the Netherlands.
+This year, courses will be held in Italy, Germany and Latvia.

 Dutch University Institute for Art History in Florence (NIKI)

-Accommodation is provided inside the institute*.
+Accommodation for this course and tracks is optional.
+If you wish to stay at NIKI, generally housing is provided inside the institute.
 Students will be accommodated in twin bedrooms or 4-bedded rooms and are able to use a shared kitchen, dining room and bathrooms.
-Students will share rooms with students of the same gender.
+You will share a room with students of the same gender.

 Freie Universität Berlin (FUBiS)

 Freie Universität Berlin is a premier destination for research and education in Europe.
 Founded in 1948 by students, scholars, and scientists with the support of the American allied forces and politicians in Berlin, the university nowadays holds an enrolment rate of circa 32,000 students.
 Freie Universität Berlin is ranked nationally and internationally among the top research universities in Germany.
 The university campus is located in a charming and mostly residential area in Berlin’s green southwest.
 Yet, thanks to Berlin’s superb public transportation network, it is within easy reach from the city’s downtown areas.
 As officially enrolled students of the Utrecht Summer School, you have access to all FUBiS campus facilities (e.g. computer and wifi facilities, student dining hall, libraries).